Fishel Jacobs: Work

 After spending fourteen years studying in the rabbinical school, Tomchei Temimim, in Kfar Chabad, Israel, Jacobs served as emissary of the Lubavitcher Rebbe, Rabbi Menachem Schneersohn from 1998 to 2007, and the Chabad-Lubavitch Campus chaplain at Tel Aviv University.
 Concurrently, from 1992 until 2005 he served as a full-time chaplain, a staff-officer with the rank of Major, in the Israel Prison Service (IPS).

 In 2005, Jacobs published the first book describing life within the IPS, republished in 2016 under the title Coffee Melts Bars: My Israeli Prison Career.
 He is also the author of the Two Kings series of children's books.

 Jacobs is a Chabad-Lubavitch Rabbi and speaker.
 He has published ten non-fiction books, including works on difficult areas of practical Talmudic law.
 His interviews, articles and columns have appeared in Jewish and mainstream media.

 Jacobs is the responding rabbi for a few websites that deal in practical Talmudic law.
 He performs karate demonstrations while speaking at college campuses, youth groups, communities and corporations.

 Personal life

 Jacobs is married to Miriam, the Director of Tan"ach (scriptural commentaries) division of Beth Rivkah Seminary, Kfar Chabad.
-They have seven children.